FurkanGozukara/ACE-Step_Premium/README.md

 -   Previously, switching models without restarting the app was causing VRAM leak and OOM
     -   This issue is fixed and now you can generate with Turbo model and then switch SFT or Base, and so on
         -   To be 100% sure not have any RAM or VRAM leak, enable Use isolated subprocess generation checkbox
+        -   This option will slow subsequent generations and not mandatory, so enable if you are sure and needed

 <img width="727" height="202" alt="image" src="https://github.com/user-attachments/assets/ff8fc2e2-8029-4c04-a1af-e1ba9dd343bc" />